Can I use a home equity loan for remodeling?

 Are there other loan options for a remodeling project?

-If you can’t meet the qualifications for a home equity loan or are looking for other options, here are few you could consider for your home renovation or remodeling projects.
+If you can’t meet the qualifications for a home equity loan or are looking for other options, here are a few you could consider for your home renovation or remodeling projects.

-Cash-out refinance
+Cash-out refinance5

 A cash-out refinance is another way you could tap into your home’s equity.
 If the value of your home has increased since you purchased your home, you can get a new mortgage for a larger amount with the difference returned to you as a lump-sum amount.

-Personal loans
+Personal loans6

 If you don’t want to use your home’s equity or put up collateral for a remodel, many personal loans are unsecured, so you don’t need collateral to qualify.
 Typical personal loan amounts can be up to $50,000.
 After you are approved for your personal loan amount, you will make monthly payments on the approved amount and interest.